Peru: Land of the Incas

 We are currently collecting the latest information about green sustainable restaurants with locally sourced ingredients.

-We recommend you bring full health insurance, most of the clinics in Cusco will accept insurance and also dollars.
+We recommend you to bring full health insurance; most of the clinics in Cusco will accept insurance and also Dollars.

 O2 Medical Network